Automatic Analysis

 For new projects:

-- From your project’s Administration > Analysis Method page, turn automatic analysis on.
+• From your project’s Administration > Analysis Method page, turn on Automatic Analysis.

 For existing projects:

-- Go to your project’s Administration > Analysis Method page and turn automatic analysis on.
+• Go to your project’s Administration > Analysis Method page and turn on Automatic Analysis.

 Presence of a properties file